cdqp/anyloop/doc/devices.md

  3. add the device's initialization function to the init map in `device.h`
  4. add the new files to meson.build

+Documentation for each built-in device is located under the [doc/devices](devices) directory of this repository.

 Plug-in devices
 ---------------

 Sometimes, due to licensing requirements or whatever, it may be convenient to use devices not in this repository.
 No problem!
-Use the `file` scheme with no authority (<https://www.rfc-editor.org/rfc/rfc8090.html>).
+Use the `file` scheme with no authority ([RFC 3986]).
 For example, to load a plug-in device at `/opt/foo/bar.so`, write the URI as `file:/opt/foo/bar.so`.